 - The Suitor woos the candidate to accept the leadership role instead of analyzing capabilities and fit,

-- The Terminator eliminates the evaluation because the venture is funded for the best ideas, not the originators, who are replaced,
+- The Terminator eliminates the evaluation because the venture firm replaces the company’s originators,

 - The Infiltrator becomes a “participant-observer” in an immersive, time-consuming experientially-based assessment,